beskay/gas-guide/OPTIMIZATIONS.md

 ## Require chaining

-If you have multiple conditions that need to be checked, dont combine them with `&&` or `||`.
-Instead, use require chaining.
-However, keep in mind that if you use error strings the deployment costs will increase.
+If you have multiple conditions that need to be checked, it is recommended not to combine them using `&&` or `||`.
+Instead, use require chaining, where each condition is checked separately using multiple require statements.

+However, it is important to note that if you use error strings in your require statements, the deployment costs of the contract will increase.

 ```solidity
 // 2279 gas